NASA-AMMOS/timecraftjs/README.md

 * Fifth, run `./cspice.sh`.
 This will move the required chronos files to be included in cspice, compile it, and then port it to a new cspice.js file.
 * Finally, replace the cspice.js in TimeCraftJS with the newly compiled one.

-## TimeCraftJS_example.html
-`example-timecraftjs.html` gives an example of setting up and running TimeCraftJS in a browser.
-To get it running, once you have run `npm install timecraftjs`, move this file so that it is in the same directory as the node_modules directory.
-Then start a server and navigate to the page.
-An extremely easy and quick way of starting a server to test this is with [http-server](https://www.npmjs.com/package/http-server).
-If all is working correctly, "Mars" and "2001-05-19T05:45:14.0448" should appear in the console.
-If you instead preload data synchronously, it should also work without even the server.